 There was a big plan of Italian government, in a short period of time when Italy occupied this part of Slovenian territory.
 They wanted to build a road which would connect Tolmin with the valley of Lepena and further Soča.
 The road would have to cross the mountains on Prehodci, 1635 m, the lowest part between Bohinj mountains and Krn group.
 But to achieve that pass from Tolmin, a long detour was planned, because more than 1400 meters of altitude difference could not be gained just directly.
 Many comfortable mule tracks were existing even before, originating from the World War I. Those were planned to be utilised, but as time lapsed, Italy lost its reign over that territory.

 Nowadays, along the whole South Bohinj Range comfortable, mostly broad paths go on medium altitudes.
 They start on Petrovo Brdo saddle, or even in Sorica village, on the very east of the range and go all the time on a decent altitude.
 At first on some 1100 meters, connecting high villages above Baška grapa, then on some 1300 meters, and finally they reach altitudes of 1500 meters and at the end 1635 meters on Prehodci pass.
 The whole trek can be done in two long days, but that is hardly enough.
 You still need a plan how to return.
-A much better idea is to continue the trek and do a longer round tour in Bohinj mountain group.
+A much better idea is to continue the trek and do a longer round tour in the Bohinj mountain group, or to continue westwards in the Krn group.

 The paths are mostly comfortable, wide (in many places even appropriate for mountain biking) and well marked.
 On some places, however, there are narrow and a bit exposed passages.
 The difficulty would normally nowhere exceed T2 on the Swiss Hiking Scale.
 For the tour you need only the usual hiking equipment: good shoes and poles.
 Carrying a tent or at least a sleeping bag will make you independent of mountain huts.
 The western part of the trek (hut to hut) can be done in one day, not taking into account the return.